-Before installing Magento we assume that you have followed our getting started guide as well as our LAMP guide.
+Before installing Magento we assume that you have followed our Setting Up and Securing a Compute Instance guide as well as our LAMP guide.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.

 Make sure your package repositories and installed programs are up to date by issuing the following commands:

 apt-get update apt-get upgrade --show-upgraded

 Magento requires Apache to be installed to serve webpages, as well as PHP 5 and MySQL.
 If you’re running an older version of PHP, you can use our PHP-CGI Apache guide to run PHP5 as a binary.
 Along with the base PHP5 install, you’ll need several other extensions.
 The following command will attempt to install every required extension and then restart Apache:

 apt-get install php5-mysql php5-curl php5-gd php5-mcrypt a2enmod rewrite /etc/init.d/apache2 restart

 You will need to modify your PHP cli settings to ensure that the Magento installer has enough memory to run.
 You will want to set your PHP cli memory limit to at least 64M as shown below:

 - File: /etc/php5/cli/php.ini

 You’ll also need to create a database for Magento, and a user with permission to access that database.
 The following commands provide an example of what steps would need to be taken to accomplish this:

 mysql -u root -p CREATE DATABASE magento; CREATE USER mage; GRANT ALL ON magento.* TO 'mage' IDENTIFIED BY 'password'; exit